Careers advice in Hackney

 Find your nearest Job Centre Plus

-Hackney Works is the London Borough of Hackney’s employment service.
+Hackney Opportunities is the London Borough of Hackney’s employment service.
 They have information on current and future local vacancies and can also provide advice on how to improve your CV or increase your chances of getting a job at the interview stage.

 Hackney Council’s Supported Employment Service